tekknolagi/isdt/lecture-notes/2-vcs.md

 historical changes more granular than a commit.

 As you gain experience with Git, you'll learn how much granularity works best for you---everyone's workflow is different, and one developer's sweet spot might feel frustratingly verbose to another.
 Even for a single developer, the sweet spot often shifts as a project matures: early commits that add lots of code are almost universally less granular than later ones that fix bugs or maintain existing code.
-Our only goal is to ensure that your preferences guide Git and not the other way around.
+Regardless of your preference, it ought to guide Git---not the other way around.

+#### Thoughtful commit messages
-Secondly, good commits explain the changes they contain.
+Good commits explain the changes they contain.
 This may sound simple---and self-contained commits certainly make it simpler---but even so, there's an art to writing good commit messages that can take some time to master.

 A bad commit message might clearly *describe* exactly what the commit does and yet fail to *explain* the commit.
 The difference between the two is subtle but